Insurers face tougher times as Somali piracy drops

 “As far as the pirates are concerned, they are being paid more for less work,” said J. Peter Pham, Africa director with U.S. think tank the Atlantic Council.

-The average ransom payment this year is $6.5 million, up from between $5 million and $6 million in 2011, according to Peter Dobbs, head of asset protection at Lloyd’s of London LOL.UL insurer Catlin CGL.L.
+The average ransom payment this year is $6.5 million, up from between $5 million and $6 million in 2011, according to Peter Dobbs, head of asset protection at Lloyd’s of London insurer Catlin.

 “I don’t think piracy has gone away,” he said.